A big thank you to our sponsor Wyoming Community Bank for bringing you this content.

 This summer has seen a dramatic expansion of local food production and consumption.
 What a glorious win-win situation!
 More of your food dollars stay in our local economy, supporting many other businesses, plus you’re feeding your family the healthiest food possible!

-Remember: Last Wednesday Market of the season at City Park in Riverton this Wednesday, 5-7 pm.
+Remember: Wednesday Market at City Park in Riverton, this Wednesday and next, 5-7 pm.
 See you there!